apache/apex-core/docs/application_development.md

-Above snippet is intended to convey the basic idea of specifying the DAG without using Java.
+Above snippet is intended to convey the basic idea of specifying the DAG using properties file.
 Operators would come from a predefined library and referenced in the specification by class name and port names (obtained from the library providers documentation or runtime introspection by tools).
 For those interested in details, see later